 - Kirkland Trail Mix

 In case you don’t know, the Nima Sensor is a portable gluten-detecting device.
-You put a pea-sized amount of food into the sensor and in about 1-2 minutes, you’ll know if that item contains gluten.
+You put a pea-sized amount of food into the Nima Sensor and in about 1-2 minutes, you’ll know if that item contains gluten.
 (Please note that the Nima Sensor switched owners in 2020 and its fate is unknown.
 Read this article for the latest updates.)

-You can download the full Kirkland Nima Tested report HERE.
+You can read the full Kirkland Nima Tested report HERE.

 What’s Gluten-Free at Costco?

-Please note that every Costco is different, and they change merchandise often.
+Please note that every Costco is different, and that each store changes merchandise often.

 Some of these gluten-free brands may not be available at your Costco or were once available and are no longer in-stock.
 Please note that I typically shop at the Costco in Lone Tree, Colorado.

 Pasta and Grains